pendulum-labs/reserve-onomy/readme.md

 ## Reserve Governance

-`create-denom` is a governance proposal that must be submitted to initialize a new denom `update-minting-ratio` is a governance proposal that updates the minting ratio for a denom `update-liquidation-ratio` is a governance proposal that updates the liquidation ratio for a denom
+`register-collateral` is a governance proposal that must be submitted to register a collateral for minting denoms `create-denom` is a governance proposal that must be submitted to initialize a new denom `update-minting-ratio` is a governance proposal that updates the minting ratio for a denom `update-liquidation-ratio` is a governance proposal that updates the liquidation ratio for a denom